- The new role is usually more demanding than anticipated

-- Many new managers have received little to no formal training and so thy have limited resources or tools to draw upon when needed.
+- Many have received little to no formal training and so thy have limited resources or tools to draw upon when needed.

-- There may be a lack of understanding about policies, procedures and frameworks that new managers must work with.
+- There may be a lack of understanding about policies, procedures and frameworks that they must work with.

-- New managers may struggle to identify the most appropriate approach to take when dealing with issues.
+- They may struggle to identify the most appropriate approach to take when dealing with issues.

-- New managers may not know how to respond when conflict or other challenges arise.
+- They may not know how to respond when conflict or other challenges arise.